Torven-Interactive/Azgaar-Parser/README.md

-# Azgaar Fantasy Map Parser API (Java) `v0.5-beta`
+# Azgaar Fantasy Map Parser API (Java) `v1.0.0`

-A lightweight, decoupled, open-source Java API designed to ingest massive procedurally generated maps from **Azgaar's Fantasy Map Generator (v1.122+)** and compile them into unbloated, structured, game-engine-ready JSON files.
+A lightweight, stateful, open-source Java API designed to ingest massive procedurally generated maps from **Azgaar's Fantasy Map Generator (v1.122+)**, compile them into structured JSON files, and hydrate them seamlessly back into memory for native desktop game development.

-Instead of forcing your engine to parse a single 1-million-line browser export, this utility executes a state-machine-controlled pipelined sequence to split, clean, and bake data into three independent functional domain layers.
+Instead of forcing your engine to parse a single 1-million-line browser export, this utility executes a state-machine-controlled pipelined sequence to split data into three independent functional domain layers.

 ---

 ## 📦 Installation